 This section applies if a forced arbitration agreement, whether expressly or through incorporation of the rules of the arbitration administrator, requires that in a case brought by an employer or consumer, the respondent must pay certain fees or costs during the pendency of an arbitration proceeding.
-In that case, if those fees or costs are not paid within 7 days of their due date, the arbitration administrator must:
+In that case, if those fees or costs are not paid within 7 days after the fees are due, the arbitrator must:

-- (a) Continue the administering the arbitration proceeding notwithstanding the respondent's failure to pay required fees; or - (b) Within 10 days of their due date, issue a final award for the consumer or employee that provides all relief requested by the consumer or employee.
+- (a) Continue the administering the arbitration proceeding notwithstanding the respondent's failure to pay required fees; or - (b) Within 10 days after the fees are due, issue a final award for the consumer or employee that provides all relief requested by the consumer or employee.
 If the consumer or employee has not expressly set out the amount of monetary damages demanded, the arbitrator may either issue an award on liability alone and allow a court enforcing the award to decide damages or may hold its own hearing on monetary damages within one week following the issuance of the final award concerning liability.